 A key to Mazda’s achievement for the production engine is precise control of the combustion process (see SAE Technical Paper http://papers.sae.org/2015-01-1803/).
 The SpCCI engine uses pressure sensors in each cylinder to enable real-time temperature and pressure monitoring, in addition to other engine parameters.
 The engine-management system controls the twin electrically-variable camshafts, the new split-injection strategy that operates at 500 bar (7252 psi) and the air pump.
 The latter is a unique Roots-type device engineered by Eaton Corp. for the Mazda SpCCI application, Automotive Engineering has learned.

 Supercharging and exhaust gas recirculation are known to be effective for operating an HCCI engine in CI mode at high loads.
-But as of 2013, Mazda R&D was aiming to achieve successful lean-burn HCCI within a broad load range, with normal aspiration, according to Takahisa Sori, then Managing Executive Officer for R&D. Sori's engineers then were concerned about giving up sporty drivability due to turbo lag.
-They were also concerned about disappointing real-world fuel economy.
+But as of 2013, Mazda R&D was aiming to achieve successful lean-burn HCCI within a broad load range using normal aspiration, according to Takahisa Sori, then Managing Executive Officer for R&D. Sori's engineers were concerned about an air pump compromising real-world fuel economy.

 Speaking with Automotive Engineering, Sori also was bullish on the potential of mating HCCI gas engines with hybrid-electric drivetrains that let the engine run in its most efficient operating range, with e-motor assist as needed.
 In this de-emphasized role, the electric motor and battery can be downsized, reducing their cost.
 Such an arrangement would seem to be ideal for collaborative work with Toyota hybrid systems engineers.